Taosheng-ty/CS_6550_galago_tutorial/README.md

 # CS_6550_galago_tutorial
 This is the repo for CS_6550 galago tutorial.
 In this repo I provide a toy dataset "trecText_toy_.gz" for you to play with in order to be farmiliar with galago.
 I test the instruction below on ubuntu 18.4.
 If you are working on win or mac, you might need to change a little bit.
+## Video tutorial
+Video recording for 2020 fall can be found https://www.youtube.com/playlist?list=PL53I9pG-wbQxWBFDGJkNwPCvuS-Iv6lkJ
 ## First get the repo
     git clone https://github.com/Taosheng-ty/CS_6550_galago_tutorial.git
     cd CS_6550_galago_tutorial